AdobeDocs/livefyre.en/help/implementation/c-app-integrations/c-sidenotes-integration/r-configuration-options.md

 ---
 description: The Sidenotes config object is a JSON object used to specify the content that the Livefyre App renders on the page.
-seo-description: The Sidenotes config object is a JSON object used to specify the content that the Livefyre App renders on the page.
-seo-title: Sidenotes Configuration Options
-solution: Experience Manager
 title: Sidenotes Configuration Options
-uuid: 067e51e6-9720-4226-a805-c7a07c8cdaa0
 exl-id: efebf9e5-6623-4953-a8f6-c58495304ac1
 ---
 # Sidenotes Configuration Options{#sidenotes-configuration-options}